The Jones Family in Hollywood

 The Jones Family in Hollywood is a 1939 American comedy film directed by Malcolm St. Clair and written by Harold Tarshis.
 The film stars Jed Prouty, Spring Byington, Kenneth Howell, George Ernest, June Carlson and Florence Roberts.
-It was released on June 2, 1939 by 20th Century Fox.
+It was released on June 2, 1939, by 20th Century Fox.

-The film is one of 17 in the Jones Family B-movie series.
+The film is one of 17 in the Jones Family B-movie series, the first seven of which were directed by St. Clair.

 Plot

+Mr. Jones (Jed Prouty) decides to attend an American Legion meeting in Hollywood, and takes his whole family along.

+His teenage daughter Lucy (June Carlson) is thrilled by the romantic advances by a would-be movie star and cad, Tommy Mcguire (Marvin Stephens), who gets her a screen test.
+The test is a disaster, and the Jones family wanders through the studio, upsetting actors, directors and technicians.
+A happy ending is provided.